pavel-mikhalchuk/review/README.md

 TODO:

-2. keywords
 3. set first changed line
 4. smart IDEA-like diff: join creates and modifies, modifies like deletes, modifies like creates ???? - do we really need this???
-6. full refactoring
+6. full refactoring + testing
 7. nice-looking curve in canvas connections
 8. diff to popup
 9. log navigation